 The 60 sq km Świętokrzyski National Park covers a stretch of low-lying hills known as the Świętokrzyski Mountains.
-It offers the perfect full-day, back-to-nature respite from urban Kielce.
-This is Poland’s oldest mountainous geological formation (and lowest, due to erosion over more than 300 million years).
-Unusual piles of broken gołoborza (quartzite rock) on the northern slopes hint at how ancient this mountain range is.
+It offers a perfect full-day, back-to-nature respite from urban Poland and includes a particularly sacred site and some sweeping views.

 This is Poland’s oldest mountainous geological formation and it shows its age.
 Erosion has whittled down ancient peaks; look for unusual piles of broken gołoborza (quartzite rock) on the northern slopes that date far back into prehistory.

 The park draws hikers who usually follow the centuries-old pilgrimage route from the unappealing town of Nowa Słupia to the famous Benedictine monastery high in the hills at Święty Krzyż (Holy Cross).